Linear algebra and group theory: 10d. Symplectic groups

-We have many examples of uniform oriented groups, and in principle some classification results are possible.
-Indeed, the uniform oriented groups should be the obvious examples of such groups, that we already know from the above.
-We will be back to this in chapters 13-16 below, under a number of supplementary assumptions on the groups that we consider, which will allow us to derive a number of classification results.
+And we will stop here our discussion, sometimes a good question is better as hunting trophy than a final theorem, or at least that's what my cats say.
+We will be back to this in Part IV below, under a number of supplementary assumptions on the groups $G$ that we consider, which will allow us to derive a number of classification results.